 All of these pieces of content have one thing in common.
 They set the scene for who you are and what you stand for.
 These bits of positioning are building blocks for how you present your day-to-day activities like the products you sell or the service you offer.

-We’ve written brand positioning statements for universities, software developers, law firms, travel companies and upmarket ovens.
+We’ve written positioning statements for universities, software developers, law firms, travel companies and upmarket ovens.
 Positioning is an essential part of a modern brand, but smaller businesses (and some big ones too), often don’t know where to begin when it comes to putting that into words.
 Or whether they should even bother.

-Here’s our take on what makes a good brand positioning statement and why it’s worth investing.
+Here’s our take on what makes a good positioning statement and why it’s worth investing.

 What is it?

-There’s a very blurry line between brand propositions, brand positioning statements, value propositions and other jargony terms.
-While there might technically be differences, we think it’s better to focus on the end product of this sort of brand work.
+There’s a very blurry line between brand propositions, brand positioning statements, value propositions, brand story and other jargony terms.
+While there might technically be differences, we think it’s better to focus on the end product of this sort of work.
 It’s often a short statement summarising why you believe your product or service deserves a place in the world, what benefit it brings to people, and why they should choose you over other options.
 It could apply to your organisation as a whole, or perhaps one specific component or initiative.

 Do I need one?

 Yes.
 Maybe before the internet, it was possible to get by on word of mouth or passing trade.
-But today, people can find out everything about you – including who your competitors are and what they offer/how much they charge.
+But today, people can find out everything about you – including who your competitors are, what they offer and how much they charge.
 To show potential customers why you’re the best choice, you need to put your value in words.